apache/incubator-devlake-website/versioned_docs/version-v0.14/GettingStarted/HelmSetup.md

 ## Quick Start

-#### You can also check https://apache.github.io/incubator-devlake-helm-chart for the easiest way to deploy your devlake
+#### You can also check You can also check https://github.com/apache/incubator-devlake-helm-chart to make contribution

 ### Install